 If your keyboard manual says you can send audio over USB but there is a problem, try tightening or replacing the USB cable, ensure it is connected directly to a spare USB port on the computer, then restart Audacity or the computer.

-In the absence of a USB audio output, you can:
+In the absence of a USB audio output:

 - connect from the AUX or Line outputs of the keyboard to the line-in (blue) port of the computer

 Many new laptop computers these days only come with a mono "microphone" (pink) input which will distort if you connect a keyboard to it.
-Occasionally the pink input can be switched to stereo line level in the audio control panel or may be "compatible" with stereo line level.
+Occasionally the pink input can be switched to stereo line level in the audio control panel or may be "compatible" with stereo line level (this may not be of highest quality).
 Check your computer manual or experiment connecting from the keyboard headphones out with the volume turned well down.
-However in many cases it is preferable to purchase a USB interface with line level input instead.
+However in most cases it is preferable to purchase a USB interface with line level input instead.